-One outgrowth of the DROID (Developing Robust Object-to-Image-to-Data) workflow workshop held in May 2012 was the establishment of a series of working groups, each focused on workflow modules and tasks for various preparation types.
-The first of these groups, informally called the Flat Sheets and Packets Working Group, was charged with fleshing out task lists for digitizing vascular and non-vascular plant.
+One outgrowth of the DROID (Developing Robust Objectto-Image-to-Data) workflow hamana Passasasi Owlin capture timents are workshop held in May 2012 was the establishment of a series of working groups, each focused on workflow modules and tasks for various preparation types.
+The first of these groups, informally called the Flat Sheets and Packets Working Group, was charged with fleshing out task lists for digitizing vascular and non-vascular plant collections.
+A reconstitution of this working group, convened in January 2015, added 8 modules to this set of workflows and updated the existing ones.
+The second working group, Pinned Specimens in Trays and